Bennykillua/Everything-Data/README.md

 ## Porfilio and getting that job and Internship!

-# Data communitiesa, Meetups, and conferences
+# Data communities, Meetups, and conferences

 *“Alone, we can do so little; together, we can do so much” – Helen Keller*